 The Class Library is an object oriented collection of reusable types.
 It is comprehensive and the types can be used to develop command line applications or GUI applications such as Web forms or XML Web services.
 Unmanaged components that load CLR into their processes can be hosted by the .NET Framework to initiate the execution of managed code.
 This creates a software environment that exploits both the managed and unmanaged codes.
 The.NET Framework also provides a number of runtime hosts and supports third party runtime hosts

+Class Library Features

 1. The class library is a collection of reusable types that integrate with the CLR.

 2. It is object oriented and provides types from which user defined types can derive functionality.
 This makes for ease of use and is time saving.